dnlbowers/blackjack/README.md

 ### ***Options:***
 On this sub menu the player is able to change the color theme to one of three choices.
 The first two are standard colors for a casino card table with a surround to suit it.
 The third was tribute to pink october and breat cancer awareness.
 To make the table pink would have ruined the UX of the app so I added a dark purple color for the table and gave it a pink color for the document body.

+ * Each Theme has a complimentary surround color for the body.
+ * All three blank buttons have Aria labels to make them accessible to the visually impaired.
+ * Active class toggled with the JS file to ensure only the active theme shows as active in the following ways: -
+   * Each button has a white border to make it stand out when not active.
+   * The active theme and hover have a dotted yellow border to make it clear which theme has the active class.

 #### **Green (default) Theme**
 ![Green Theme](docs/screenshots/green-theme.jpg)
 #### **Blue Theme**